hortonworks/cloudbreak/docs/index.md

 First and foremost in order to start launching Hadoop clusters you will need to create a Cloudbreak account.
 Cloudbreak supports registration, forgotten and reset password, and login features at API level.
 All passwords that are stored or sent are hashed - communication is always over a secure HTTPS channel.
 When you are deploying your own Cloudbreak instance we strongly suggest to configure an SSL certificate.
 Users create and launch Hadoop clusters on their own namespace and security context.

+Users can be invited under an account by the administrator, and all resources (e.g. templates, blueprints, credentials, clusters) can be shared across account users.

+  * Usage explorer: Cloudbreak gives you an up to date overview of cluster usage based on different filtering criteria (start/end date, users, providers, region, etc).

+  * Account details: The account details of the user.

+  * Manage users: You can invite, active and deactivate users under the account.

+###Cloudbreak credentials

 Cloudbreak is launching Hadoop clusters on the user's behalf - on different cloud providers.
 One key point is that Cloudbreak **does not** store your Cloud provider account details (such as username, password, keys, private SSL certificates, etc).
 We work around the concept that Identity and Access Management is fully controlled by you - the end user.
 The Cloudbreak *deployer* is purely acting on behalf of the end user - without having access to the user's account.